 – Uncover more about Osaka’s past at the Osaka Museum of History.

 – Immerse yourself in spirituality at Hokoku Shrine.

 – See how coins and medals are made at the Mint Museum and admire the many cherry blossom trees that flourish here in season.

 – Visit the historic Tamatsukuri Inari Shrine.

 – Sink your teeth into eel (unagi) at Nishihara restaurant.

 – Learn how Osaka was destroyed during WWII and see why peace is so important for the world in general at the Osaka International Peace Center.

 – Step into the world of Japanese TV at Japan Broadcasting Corporation BK Plaza.

-Osaka Bay is a top place for people looking to enjoy the city’s more modern attractions and have heaps of fun.
-It’s also a pretty cool place to stay in Osaka!
+Osaka Bay is a top location to stay in Osaka for people looking to enjoy the city’s more modern attractions and have heaps of fun.
+It’s also a really cool place to stay in Osaka!
 There are theme parks, museums, plentiful restaurants, and many shops.

 There are accommodations on the mainland, dotted through modern developments, or you could opt for a stay on one of the artificial islands.
 It’s a popular area for both international and Japanese tourists, and you’ll find lots of home comforts to keep all members of the family more than happy.